victorliu-sq/PaperWriting/FlashSMP.md

 # Issues with Synchronization

-Second, the synchronization challenge is magnified on GPUs.
-GPUs are designed with a high number of parallel processing units, which require synchronization to ensure correct execution of parallel tasks.
-This high bandwidth and large number of parallel units lead to increased contention when multiple threads attempt to access shared resources simultaneously.
-In the context of the GS algorithm, where many threads may need to update the partner status of participants concurrently, this contention can result in considerable wasted work.

-Besides, the overhead associated with global synchronization  to ensure consistent state across all threads in such a highly parallel environment can significantly diminish the efficiency gains expected from parallelization.

 The GS algorithm naturally lends itself to parallelization because multiple men can propose simultaneously.

 In a multi-core system or GPU, we can assign each thread to represent one man, allowing each man to make his proposal independently.
 When several men propose to the same woman at the same time, they can read her current partner's rank without synchronization.
 However, updating the suitor's value must be done in a way that prevents other threads from changing the value simultaneously, to avoid data races if one of the men is indeed a better partner.

 Specifically, in Algorithm 1, the operation on line 17 can be executed without synchronization, but the operation on line 21 requires synchronization to ensure that the woman accepts the best proposal.

-In parallelizing the GS algorithm, certain common synchronization methods are not suitable due to their inherent shortcomings.
-Here, we discuss three such methods: Locks, Barrier Synchronization, and Atomic Compare-And-Swap (AtomicCAS).
+In parallelizing the GS algorithm, common synchronization methods such as locks, barrier synchronization, and atomic operations are not suitable due to their inherent shortcomings:

 ### Lock